Ameek94/BOBE/docs/source/glossary.rst

       A Python library for high-performance machine learning research that provides automatic differentiation and compilation to GPU/TPU.

    Log Evidence
-      The natural logarithm of the Bayesian evidence, often easier to work with numerically and the primary quantity estimated by JaxBo.
+      The natural logarithm of the Bayesian evidence, often easier to work with numerically and the primary quantity estimated by BOBE.

    Marginal Likelihood
       Another term for Bayesian evidence - the probability of the observed data given a model, marginalized over all possible parameter values.